Peter de Maulay: Treason accusations

 On 20 May 1221 Maulay was accused of treason by Richard Mucegros and Hubert de Burgh before the king.
-The specific crime was alleged to be a plot to hand over Eleanor of Brittany, then held at Corfe Castle, to King Louis IX of France.
+The specific crime was alleged to be a plot to hand over Eleanor of Brittany, still held at Corfe Castle, to King Louis IX of France.
 Maulay was imprisoned for a short time, but on 4 June was released after surrendering Corfe to the king.
 He was allowed to retain his sheriffdom.
 The accusation may have owed more to the fact that Maulay had recently taken Mucegros' lands into custody because Mucegros had failed to make a payment due for a royal fine.
 The event may also have been used by de Burgh as an opportunity to weaken Peter des Roches, Maulay's patron and de Burgh's rival, while des Roches was out of England, by taking Corfe from one of des Roches' primary supporters.
 In July Peter des Roches returned to England and in late July was instrumental in clearing Maulay of the charges.
 Maulay was not given back custody of Corfe, but on 29 July the royal government discharged the 7000 marks that Maulay still owed for his marriage fine.
 The stated reason for the release of this debt was to compensate Maulay for his expenses while controlling Corfe, but the real reason appears to have been to compensate for its loss.
 In late 1221 Maulay agreed to go on crusade with Peter des Roches and Falkes de Breauté, another of des Roches supporters.
 The loss of the city of Damietta in Egypt in September meant that the three men postponed their departure, and in November 1221 Maulay was replaced as sheriff.
 In return for Maulay's agreement to the ouster, the Exchequer wrote off more debts that Maulay owed the government, this time over 8800 marks.
 Maulay retired to his lands in Yorkshire.